raphael-proust/OGL-SRD5/pages/04.races/default.md

 **_Alignment._** Most dwarves are lawful, believing firmly in the benefits of a well-ordered society.
 They tend toward good as well, with a strong sense of fair play and a belief that everyone deserves to share in the benefits of a just order.

-**_Size._** Dwarves stand between 4 and 5 feet tall and average about 150 pounds.
+**_Size._** Dwarves stand between 120cm and 150cm tall and average about 150 pounds.
 Your size is Medium.

-**_Speed._** Your base walking speed is 25 feet.
+**_Speed._** Your base walking speed is 7.5m.
 Your speed is not reduced by wearing heavy armor.

 **_Darkvision._** Accustomed to life underground, you have superior vision in dark and dim conditions.
-You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
+You can see in dim light within 18m of you as if it were bright light, and in darkness as if it were dim light.
 You can’t discern color in darkness, only shades of gray.

 **_Dwarven Resilience._** You have advantage on saving throws against poison, and you have resistance against poison damage.